osrf-migration/vrx-wiki/Phase2_Task_Testing_2019.md

 * `dock0.world`: Easy environment.
 Correct bay is the red_cross directly ahead of the WAM-V in its initial position.
 * `dock1.world`: Medium difficulty environment.
 Correct bay is the green_triangle.
 * `dock2.world`: Hard difficulty environment.
-There are two docks (four bays).
 The correct bay is red_triangle.

 ### dock0.world ###